aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Devices**.
 1. On the **Devices | All devices** blade, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid Azure AD joined** entry in the **Join Type** column.

-   > **Note**: You might have to wait a few minutes for the synchronization to take efect before the device appears in the Azure portal.
+   > **Note**: You might have to wait a few minutes for the synchronization to take effect before the device appears in the Azure portal.

 ### Exercise 3: Implement Azure AD-based Conditional Access for Azure Virtual Desktop